A good time to buy or sell in Victoria as steady market conditions continue to create a balanced market.

 "Once again we see balanced market conditions in June - as we did in March, April, and May this year," adds President Ayres.
 "Market conditions track the ratio of sales to available inventory and indicate supply and demand.
 A balanced market is advantageous to sellers and buyers - pricing is more stable and predictable and there is less pressure on price either way."

 The MLS® Home Price Index benchmark value for single family homes in the Victoria Core area for June is $556,200, which represents an increase in value of 1.8% over last year.
 The most common price range for single family homes in the entire region is $400,000 - $600,000.
 48% of sales in June were in this range.

 Victoria Real Estate Board President Tim Ayres is available for comment.
-More information on the March 2014 report and the MLS ® HPI is available from the Victoria Real Estate Board.
+More information on the June 2014 report and the MLS® HPI is available from the Victoria Real Estate Board.

 About VREB - The Victoria Real Estate Board was founded in 1921 and since that time has been a key player in the development of standards and innovative programs aimed at enhancing the professionalism and community standing of REALTORS®.
 Formation of the Board grew out of the realization in the early part of the last century that there was a need to establish basic standards for those working in the real estate industry.

 The use of sale price statistics can be useful in establishing trends when applied over a period of time, i.e. six months or longer.
 The Victoria Real Estate Board cautions, however, that such information does not indicate the actual value of any particular property.
 Those requiring specific information on property values should contact a REALTOR®.

 The documents we link to on this page are stored in PDF format.
 If your browser already has a PDF plug-in like the Adobe Reader, you'll probably be able to simply click on the document you're interested in to view it here online.
 If not, you can download and install this popular, free software by clicking here.